dockstore/dockstore-ui/app/docs/workflows.md

 ![Register Workflow Manual](docs/register_workflow_manual.png)

 The Source Code Repository field must be filled out and is in the format `namespace/name` (the two paths may differ).
-The Workflow (descriptor) paths is relative to the root of the Source Code Repository (and must begin with '/'), these will be the default locations to find their corresponding files, unless specified otherwise in the tags.
+The Workflow (descriptor) path and test parameter path are relative to the root of the Source Code Repository (and must begin with '/'), these will be the default locations to find their corresponding files, unless specified otherwise in the tags.
 The toolname is an optional 'suffix' appended to the Dockstore path, it allows for two workflows to share the same Git paths; the toolname uniquely distinguishes image repositories in Dockstore.

 Upon successful submission and publishing of the workflow, a resynchronization call will be made to fetch all available data from the given sources.